Get a quote for your chance to WIN your pet food bill paid for a year! Ts & Cs apply

 How to choose a heated cat bed for your cat

-Heated cat beds provide a comfortable and warm spot for your cat, no matter how cold it is outside.
-They’re a great choice for any cat, but can be particularly helpful for elderly cats with joint pain or arthritis, or for cats recovering from injuries and operations.
-If you’re not sure what to look for when choosing a heated cat bed, we’ve answered some of the most common questions.
+Heated beds are a great choice for any cat, but can be particularly helpful for elderly cats or pets with joint pain and arthritis.
+They’re also useful for cats recovering from injuries and operations.

 What are heated cat beds?

-There are two main types of heated cat bed: electric and self-heating.
-Electric heated cat beds plug into a mains power socket and contain a heating element, plus they often contain a thermostat, too.
-Self-heating cat beds have a layer of reflective foil inside that bounces your cat’s body heat back towards them.
+Electric heated cat beds plug into a mains power socket and contain a heating element, plus they often contain a thermostat.
+Self-heating beds for cats have a layer of reflective foil inside that bounces your cat’s body heat back towards them.

 Are heated cat beds safe for cats?